-Advance your career and confidently show up as the subject matter leader.
+Advance your career and confidently rise as a quietly ambitious leader.

 Well hey there!

 The fact that you're on this page tells me that chances are good you're a subject matter expert in your organization and ready to have more influence at work.